andyearnshaw/Intl.js/README.md

 Most of those functions have comments marked as 'TODO' in the source code.

 <sup>\*</sup> The test suite is run with Intl.Collator tests removed, and the Collator
 constructor removed from most other tests in the suite.
-Also, some of the tests cannot be passed from an ES5 implementation because they check for native behaviour.
+Also some parts of tests that cannot be passed by a JavaScript implementation have been disabled, as well as a small part of the same tests that fail due to [this bug in v8][].

+ [this bug in v8]: https://code.google.com/p/v8/issues/detail?id=2694

 ## What about Intl.Collator?